Peter Kasson – ringleader.

 Rich Salaway, postdoctoral fellow 2014-2015, currently Data Scientist, IST Research.

-Dominik Wrona, visiting graduate student 2012-2013, now PhD Student, University of Zurich.
+Dominik Wrona, visiting graduate student 2012-2013, went on to receive his PhD from University of Zurich.